 Optional Endorsement Line (203.7.0)

-Mailers may prepare mailings without applying pressure-sensitive labels to the top mailpiece of bundles by using a specific OEL above the address block or on the address label on the top mailpiece of a bundle.
+Mailers may prepare mailings without applying pressure-sensitive labels or facing slips to the top mailpiece of bundles, except each mailpiece in a FSS bundle must bear an OEL in human-readable text as described in 126.96.36.199, by using a specific OEL above the address block or on the address label on the top mailpiece of a bundle.

 Type and style: